Iran hangs two in public over Shiraz shrine shooting

 In Shiite-dominated Iran, the term takfiri generally refers to jihadists or proponents of radical Sunni Islam.

-The shrine attack came more than a month after protests spread across Iran over the death in custody of 22-year-old Iranian Kurdish woman Mahsa Amini, following her arrest in Tehran for allegedly violating the country’s dress code for women.
+The shrine attack came more than a month after protests erupted across Iran over the death of 22-year-old Iranian Kurdish woman Mahsa Amini, following her arrest in Tehran for allegedly violating the country’s dress code for women.

 In October, Iran’s President Ebrahim Raisi blamed the “riots” – the term officials use for protests – for paving the way for “terrorist” attacks.